erezt2/miscellaneous/README.md

 ## File Transfer

 This project is barely considered enough to be included here. nothing special about it, it just allows to transfer files such as text files or images.

+## Board Game

+very old and very ugly html site that includes chess, checkers and tic-tac-toe. it functions correctly (besides chess not having en-passent) but controls look bad